Skip to content

 Sean O’Casey is known globally as an amazing Irish Playwright.
 He has written many plays that are still watched and studied widely today.
-He is known for many of his amazing plays, including his Dublin Trilogy and ‘Red Roses for Me’.
-Known as Ireland’s greatest playwright and a Hawthornden Prize winner, he has also made his mark on the big screen.
+He is known for many of his excellent plays, including his Dublin Trilogy and ‘Red Roses for Me’.
+Known as Ireland’s greatest Playwright and a Hawthornden Prize winner, he has also made his mark on the big screen.

 Where the Irish Playwright Started